 We know from the start of this blog post that Bitcoins are generated by a process called “mining.”
-Like gold miners that need to dig out gold to bring it to the market, bitcoin miners bring bitcoin into the market through a similar process called “bitcoin mining.”
+Like gold miners that need to dig out gold to bring it to the market, bitcoin miners spread around the world bring bitcoin into the market through a similar process called “bitcoin mining.”

 Why not keep the reward the same?
 Isn’t that unfair to the miners who work so hard?
 Kind of.